 - Cornell is affiliated with the United Methodist Church, and welcomes people from all religious traditions and from all non-religious perspectives.
 Cornell values spiritual diversity as an integral component of preparing students for global citizenship.

 Life at Cornell is active and diverse.
-Students participate in more than 100 clubs, organizations, and special-interest groups.
-Twenty percent of students participate in the fine arts, and 75 percent participate in volunteer service.
+Students participate in numerous clubs, organizations, and special-interest groups.
+19 percent of students participate in the fine arts, and 75 percent participate in volunteer service.

 A residential campus